 Take a boat trip upriver and then cut the engine as the sun sets, drifting downstream

-Situated on the banks of the Zambezi River, in the heart of the Lower Zambezi National Park, Sausage Tree Camp specializes in excellent game viewing in authentic safari style – without sacrificing an inch of luxury.
-Nestling in the shade of mature sausage and mahogany trees, each of the seven sumptuous Bedouin-style canvas tents is attended by a personal mchinda (butler), has a private open-air bathroom and a four poster bed complete with flowing white mosquito nets.
+Situated on the banks of the Zambezi River, in the heart of the Lower Zambezi National Park, Sausage Tree Camp specialises in excellent game viewing in authentic safari style – without sacrificing an inch of luxury.
+Nestling in the shade of mature sausage and mahogany trees, each of the eight sumptuous Bedouin-style canvas tents is attended by a personal mchinda (butler), has a private open-air bathroom and a four-poster bed complete with flowing white mosquito nets.

 Additionally, the family house, Kigelia House consists of two bedrooms both with en-suite bathrooms, a large plunge pool, fully stocked bar and dining table for private meals.
 The huge open-plan living area is furnished with leather loungers, day bed and sundeck chairs.
 A beautiful teak deck sweeping across the entire front of the suite offers amazing panoramic views.
 Kigelia House is ideally suited to small groups (two couples) and/or families.
 Both bedrooms are large enough to accommodate a third bed on request.

-Accommodation is in five luxurious Bedouin style tents, generously spaced along the Zambezi River bank allowing the elephants to amble in between.
+Accommodation is in eight luxurious Bedouin style tents, generously spaced along the Zambezi River bank allowing the elephants to amble in between.
 Local materials create a minimalist style in which the teak furniture, including sumptuous four-poster beds, contrasts with pure white fabrics and flowing mosquito nets.
-Each of the five 'Signature Tents' has a unique open-air en-suite bathroom and sliding teak doors opening onto private decks with Zambezi River views.
+Each of the tents has a unique open-air en-suite bathroom and sliding teak doors opening onto private decks with Zambezi River views.

 Finally, there is Kigelia House for small groups or families, with two en-suite bedrooms separated by an open plan living area leading onto the private deck and pool.